Uniform Reliability of Self-Join-Free Conjunctive Queries: Introduction

-\myparagraph{Related work.} As we already explained, our work is closely related to existing literature on query evaluation over probabilistic databases, and also has connections and possible applications to problems in computational social choice.
-In addition to these, our work relates to rewriting techniques used in the case of DNF formulas to reduce weighted model counting to unweighted model counting~\cite{chakraborty2015weighted}.
+Our work in this paper also relates to rewriting techniques used in the case of DNF formulas to reduce weighted model counting to unweighted model counting~\cite{chakraborty2015weighted}.
 Nevertheless, the results and techniques for this problem are not directly applicable to ours, since model counting for CQs translates to DNFs of a very specific shape (namely, those that can be obtained as the lineage of the query).

 Another superficially related problem is that of \e{symmetric model counting}~\cite{beame2015symmetric}.
 This is a variant of uniform reliability where each relation consists of \emph{all possible tuples} over the corresponding domain, and so each fact carries the same weight: these assumptions are often helpful to make model counting tractable.
-However, our problem is very different: we do not deal with symmetric databases, but rather with arbitrary databases where all facts of the database (\emph{not} all possible facts over the domain) have the same uniform probability of~$1/2$.
-As we show, this weaker assumption does not suffice to make uniform reliability tractable.
+The assumption that we make on databases is much weaker: we do not deal with symmetric databases, but rather with arbitrary databases where all facts of the database (but \emph{not} necessarily all possible facts over the domain) have the same probability, or have a common probability defined by the relation, when they are present.
+For this reason, the tractability results of Beame et al.~\cite{beame2015symmetric} do not carry over to our setting.
+In terms of hardness results, \cite[Theorem~3.1]{beame2015symmetric} shows the \#P$_1$-hardness of symmetric model counting (hence of uniform reliability) for a specific FO$^3$ sentence, and \cite[Corollary~3.2]{beame2015symmetric} shows a \#P$_1$-hardness result for \emph{weighted} symmetric model counting for a specific CQ (without assuming self-join-freeness).
+Hence, these results do not determine the complexity of uniform reliability for self-join-free CQs as we do here.

 There is a closer connection to existing dichotomy results on counting \e{database repairs}~\cite{DBLP:journals/jcss/MaslowskiW13,DBLP:conf/icdt/MaslowskiW14}.
 In this setting, the input database may violate the primary key constraints of the relations, and a repair is obtained by selecting one fact from every collection of conflicting facts (i.e., distinct facts that agree on the key): the \e{repair counting problem} asks how many such repairs satisfy a given CQ.
 In particular, it can easily be shown that for a CQ $Q$, there is a reduction from the uniform reliability of $Q$ to repair counting of another CQ $Q'$.
 Yet, this reduction can only explain cases of tractability (namely, where $Q$ is hierarchical) which, as explained earlier, are already known.
 We do not see how to design a reduction in the other direction, from repair counting to uniform reliability, in order to show our hardness result.